Teiolass/Propp-Wilson/README.md

   chains, with the same distributions of `vanilla_mcmc`.
 - `false_pw.py`: same as `simple_pw`, but this one regenerates all the random values.
 It shouldn't work.
+- `monotone_pw.py` implements the sandwiching method with a linear chain.
+- `monotone_legth_pw.py`  same as above, but plots the numbers of steps needed for convergence.